 Please direct inquiries to Tasha Gilbertson at email@example.com

 The Mayo Clinic postdoctoral program in Clinical Microbiology offers training in all areas of conventional and molecular microbiology.
-Trainees will have the opportunity to work directly with seven consultants (four MDs and three PhDs) in Bacteriology, Virology, Parasitology, Mycology, Mycobacteriology, Hepatitis/HIV, and Infectious Diseases Serology.
-Over 2.7 million tests are performed annually and the trainee will gain experience in the detection, identification, and drug susceptibility testing of routine as well as esoteric pathogens.
+Trainees will have the opportunity to work directly with six board-certified laboratory directors (three MDs and three PhDs) in Bacteriology, Virology, Parasitology, Mycology, Mycobacteriology, Hepatitis/HIV, and Infectious Diseases Serology.
+Over 2.7 million tests are performed annually and the trainee will gain experience in the detection, identification, and drug susceptibility testing of routine and esoteric pathogens.
 Extensive molecular testing methods are incorporated into all laboratory areas.
 The trainee will also participate in laboratory management through didactic coursework and hands-on experience directing a laboratory section.
-Trainees have educational rotations in Infectious Diseases (including Pediatric and Transplant Infectious Diseases), Infection Control, and Epidemiology/Public Health at the State Department of Health in St. Paul, MN.
+Trainees have educational rotations in Infectious Diseases (including Pediatric and Transplant Infectious Diseases), Infection Prevention and Control, and Epidemiology/Public Health at the State Department of Health in St. Paul, MN.
 Ample opportunities for research and new test development exist in all specialty areas.
-More information can be found on the program website at http://www.mayo.edu/msgme/lm-clinmicrobio-rch.html.
-The program is accepting applications until January 1, 2014 for a position that will begin June 27, 2015.
+More information can be found on the program website at http://www.mayo.edu/msgme/residencies-fellowships/pathology-and-laboratory-medicine/clinical-microbiology-md-or-post-phd-fellowship-minnesota.
+The program is accepting applications until January 1, 2015 for a position that will begin July 1, 2016.

 National Institutes of Health